rainforestapp/rainforest-cli/README.md

 - `--junit-file` - Create a junit xml report file with the specified name.
 Must be run in foreground mode, or with the report command.
 Uses the rainforest api to construct a junit report.
 This is useful to track tests in CI such as Jenkins or Bamboo.
 - `--run-id` - Only used with the report command.
 Specify a past rainforest run by ID number to generate a report for.
 - `--import-variable-csv-file /path/to/csv/file.csv` - Use with `run` and `--import-variable-name` to upload new tabular variable values before your run to specify the path to your CSV file.
-You may also use this with the `csv-upload` command to update your variable before a run.
 - `--import-variable-name NAME` - Use with `run` and `--import-variable-csv-file` to upload new tabular variable values before your run to specify the name of your tabular variable.
-You may also use this with the `csv-upload` command to update your variable before a run.
+You may also use this with the `csv-upload` command to update your variable without starting a run.
 - `--single-use` - Use with `run` or `csv-upload` to flag your variable upload as `single-use`.
 See `--import-variable-csv-file` and `--import-variable-name` options as well.

 ###Site-ID